Loading…

 Scott Burke is in his 26th year as an administrator, classroom teacher, and an innovative pioneer in contextual/integrated learning.
 Throughout his career, he has collaborated with others to develop three contextual programs: Geometry in Construction - est. in 2005 AMPED on Algebra...
 Read More →

-Wednesday October 7, 2026 9:45am - 10:45am PDT
+Wednesday October 7, 2026 9:45am - 10:45am MDT

 Mt.
 Oxford

-9:45am PDT
+9:45am MDT

-It's Cheaper To Keem 'Em
+It's Cheaper To Keep 'Em

-Wednesday October 7, 2026 9:45am - 10:45am PDT
+Wednesday October 7, 2026 9:45am - 10:45am MDT

 Do you know how much you spend to replace a CTE teacher?
 The average cost has now reached over $18K to hire, onboard, and train new CTE teachers.
 The economic challenges states and districts face call for fresh, flexible, and innovative strategies to create a sustainable teacher workforce that is effective, engaging, and enduring.
 While many solutions help teachers over the certification barrier, a solid and systemic teacher induction program with multifaceted support systems is required to ensure that new CTE teachers become competent, confident, and career-making CTE educators.
 Discover practical, actionable strategies from states and districts that have partnered with SREB to develop innovative programs to ensure that passionate industry professionals transition, thrive, and remain in the classroom as successful educators beyond their first years with 3-5 year retention rates into the 90% range.
 Whether you're a school leader or policymaker, this session will equip you with insights and actionable ideas to strengthen your teacher recruitment, preparation, and retention.
 Be part of the solution!